iRaindrop/RepoFind/README.md

 |F|The occurence with up to 40 characers before and after.|
 |G|The section heading the search hit is under.|

+If you see `#NAME?` errors in Excel, line in column F, try removing the first charactres of the string which are probabley a minus or equals character.

 ### Set up

 - Save RepoFind.ps1 and RFconfig.xml to a folder.